 - Gut mucosa: The inside monolayer of epithelium of the intestinal tract is covered by a mucosal layer which is secreted by the epithelial layer along with its underlying mesenchyme and dendritic cells and lymphocytes and macrophages.
 This mucus layer is protective in function and prevents the gut liming from getting adversely affected in any way by the various components of the diet and nutrition taken by the animal.

 - Welfare: External factors, such as poor hygiene, adverse environmental factors, high stocking rates, stages of the reproductive cycle of the animals etc., also have a negative impact on the gut health and should be avoided at all costs.

 - Effective immunity: When the immunity of the body is compromised, all physiological functions taking place within the animal’s body start to dysfunction.
-This result in reduced gut health and thus in order to avoid this situation, care must be taken to ensure that the animal follows a properly balanced diet which can help keep its immunity system active and effective.
+This will result in reduced gut health.
+In order to avoid this situation, care must be taken to ensure that the animal follows a properly balanced diet which can help keep its immunity system active and effective.

 Determination of Gut Health

 The gut health is determined by certain biomarkers which have been developed after years of research.
 Today they are also important factors which help in researching ways to improve the health of the GIT of the animals and thereby increasing their productivity.
 The important roles that the markers play are: